 Republic of Turkey, where we live our lives and which we love a lot, settled between two continents not just literally but culturally as well.
 The year 2020 is different from any other calendar years in many ways.
 Not only is there a pandemic all around the globe, but there is a general consensus that “a new era” is coming, although nobody has made an exact definition of that “new era” so far.

-Even there is ambiguity in new era term, something is clear: economic system existing in this world about to change.
+Even there is ambiguity in “new era” term, something is clear: economic system existing in this world about to change.
 There are several outstanding technologies, which have promising future, will take important roles in this change.
-Blockchain and crypto-currency are just two of those technologies and they are becoming more mature and gaining more acceptance around the world.
+Blockchain and crypto-digital currency are just two of those technologies and they are becoming more mature and gaining more acceptance around the world.

 In this article we refer to crypto currency as “no paper money”.
 Just it.
-We have no intention to dive into other discussions about what kind of crypto currency to be used.
+We have no intention to dive into other discussions about what kind of crypto currency or digital currency to be used.
 What kind of money should the new cashless society use is different subject and out of this article’s context.
-Some authors argue that it must be completely different from “fiat money system” whereas others argue that there is nothing wrong to have crypto version of national currencies.
+Some authors argue that it must be completely different from “fiat money system” and must be asset-backed money whereas others may argue that there is nothing wrong to have crypto or digital version of national currencies.
 Our key argument here is to have a currency that is not made of paper and which can not be circulated without any registration on big data (or on big ledger).
+However we still believe that money in form of small banknotes (5 TL, 10 TL, 20 TL up to 50 TL) should stay in circulation.

 In this article we refer to blockchain as a kind of big data or as a big ledger.
 As it is known, there are several types of Blockchain and which one better is out of this article’s context (at least for now).
 We believe this technology has a promising future and can be adapted by national states by way of making amendments according to their needs and priorities.

-Let’s Enumerate the Problems Turkey Has for a Long Time and Explain in Detail How Those Technologies Could Help:
+Let’s Enumerate the Problems Turkey Has for a Long Time and Explain in Detail How Those Technologies Can Help:

 I) INFORMAL ECONOMY